lucasjinreal/thor/README.md

 **thor** is a C++ helper library which provide huge utilities, algorithms, and visualization functions for deep learning.
 We recommend install thor from github source since we update thor new APIs a lot.
 But *thor* will always compatible with older versions, it safe and reliable integrate into your projects and providing useful utilities.

+Glad to know this repo was recommended by 爱可可老师!
+The link is https://weibo.com/1402400261/I8p1gnIkK .

 **note**: thor does not support Windows for now, we will upgrade to support Windows as quickly as possiable.